-As part of this LRSP, a 5-year collision history database was developed using data from the City's Crossroads Traffic Collision Database Software and the Statewide Integrated Traffic Records System (SWITRS).
+As part of this LRSP, a five-year collision history database was developed using data from the City's Crossroads Traffic Collision Database Software and the Statewide Integrated Traffic Records System (SWITRS).
 The collision history was then analyzed to identify the primary causes and concerns for traffic collisions within the City's roadway network.
-The analysis found that there were 16,081 police-reported collisions citywide between July 1, 2017 and June 30, 2022.
+The analysis found that there were 16,081 police-reported collisions Citywide between July 1, 2017, and June 30, 2022.
 Of these, 89 resulted in fatalities and 327 resulted in severe injuries, which combined totals 416 and represents 2.6% of all collisions as shown in the Executive Summary of the LRSP.
 The three most common overall collision factors in Riverside during this timeframe were Improper Turning (28%), Unsafe Speed (19%), and other improper driving (11%) as shown in Table 4 of the LRSP.

 Infrastructure improvements were identified for consideration at roadways and intersections with a documented history of collisions.
 Staff will determine appropriate placement of identified improvements for future grant funding pursuits, such as the Highway Safety Improvement Program (HSIP) and Safe Streets and Roads for All (SS4A) grants.
-The LRSP identified 12 case study locations within the City, including representative signalized intersections, uncontrolled intersections, and roadway segments.
+The LRSP identified 12 case study locations within the city, including representative signalized intersections, uncontrolled intersections, and roadway segments.
 Each location was analyzed for specific collision history and potential safety countermeasures.
-This analysis allows staff to focus on the identified needs to apply for grants or implement safety improvements as part of capital improvement projects.
-Future updates to the LRSP can add additional intersections or street segments based on upon incident data trends.
+This analysis allows staff to focus on identified needs to apply for grants or implement safety improvements as part of capital improvement projects.
+Future updates to the LRSP can add additional intersections or street segments based on incident data trends.

-Engagement Strategy:
+Stakeholder Engagement:

-The LRSP project created a team of stakeholders consisting of multi-disciplinary decision makers and partners throughout the City.
-Stakeholders were selected for their influence over the 4 "E"s (Engineering, Enforcement, Education, and Emergency Services) of transportation safety and ability to coordinate specialized services for the community within their respective agencies.
-The stakeholder group consisted of representatives from Riverside Police Department, University of California at Riverside, Riverside Unified School District, Riverside Community Health Foundation, Riverside Downtown Partnership, and the Riverside Bicycle Club.
+The LRSP project created a team of stakeholders consisting of multi-disciplinary decisionmakers and partners throughout the city.
+Stakeholders were selected for their influence over the 4 "E"s (Engineering, Enforcement, Education, and Emergency Services) of transportation safety and their ability to coordinate specialized services for the City of Riverside within their respective agencies.
+The stakeholder group consisted of representatives from Riverside Police Department, University of California Riverside, Riverside Unified School District, Riverside Community Health Foundation, Center for Environmental Research and Technology (UCR CE-CERT), Riverside Downtown Partnership, and the Riverside Bicycle Club.

-Two stakeholder meetings were conducted virtually on August 4, 2022, and September 1, 2022.
+Two stakeholder meetings were conducted virtually on August 4, 2022 and September 1, 2022.
 Stakeholders provided feedback on the content and accuracy of the LRSP.
-Stakeholders will convene annually, at the request of the Public Works Department, to confirm the safety goals and direction of the LRSP, which is intended to be a living document.
+Stakeholders will convene annually, at the request of the City of Riverside, to confirm the safety goals and direction of the LRSP, which is intended to be a living document.